polmarrod/polmarrod/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on nothing tell me something to do.
+- 🔭 I’m currently working on nothing, tell me something to do.
 - 🌱 I’m currently learning C#.
 - 🤔 I’m looking for help with the implementation of chats into android apps with backend.
 - 💬 Ask me about how was my day.